Section Setup

 - Create Section types that can be reused across projects.

-- Define sections using multiple methods (distance with offset, distance with slope, offset with slope, slope to surface).
+- Define sections using multiple point methods (distance with offset, distance with slope, offset with slope, slope to surface, point to feature line).

 - Setup section points efficiently with add, remove, and reorder capabilities.